paolo7/KnowHowDataset/README.md

-# The Web of Know-How: Human Activities and Instructions
+# The Web of Know-How: Human Instructions Dataset

 ## Overview